September 11, 2024

 The other question the transfers raise in my mind is exactly how the mobility funds are actually being spent.
 The state law provides that the County may transfer excess funds “without state approval, supervision, or regulation.”
 So, there is virtually no state oversight.

 I have not been able to find much public information on how the funds are being spent.
 Harris County’s monthly financial reports provide some general information about the transfers and expenditures.
-For example, as of last month, the County had spent about$174 million from the mobility fund this year and had $385 million on hand.
-But the expenses are shown in general categories such as “salaries” and “services and other” which are not particularly helpful in know how the money is being spent.
+For example, as of last month, the County had spent about $174 million from the mobility fund this year and had $385 million on hand.
+However, the expenses are shown in general categories such as “salaries” and “services and other” which are not particularly helpful in knowing how the money is being spent.

 Note 1 – In 2021, the County’s fiscal year ended in February, so the audit for 2021 primarily reflects operating results from 2020.

-Note 2 – In 2022 the County changed its fiscal year-end from February to September.
-As a result, a “stub” audit was prepared for the period February to September 2022.
+Note 2 – In 2022, the County changed its fiscal year-end from February to September.
+As a result, a “stub” audit was prepared for the period from February to September 2022.

 back to blogs